Skip to main content

 Cash visibility becomes more realistic

 Cash 360 gives you a working view of how money actually moves through the business.
-Support for sales orders with billing schedules means forecasts now reflect when revenue is genuinely expected to be billed and collected, rather than treating every order as if it will behave neatly on standard terms.
-This brings a useful dose of reality into cash planning, particularly for subscription, project or staged-billing businesses where timing matters as much as totals.
+NetSuite describes added support for sales orders with billing schedules in 2026.1, allowing forecasts to better reflect when revenue is expected to be billed and collected rather than assuming uniform payment patterns.
+For subscription, project or staged-billing models, this introduces a more realistic timing dimension into cash planning, subject to feature enablement and account configuration.

 Bank feeds are also becoming more predictable to run.
 More flexible, customisable import schedules in Bank Feed Integration let teams align data refreshes with the way they work instead of contorting processes around the system’s defaults, while on-demand refreshes make it easier to see what’s actually happened in near real time.
 Layered on top of this, the improved AI-powered Bank Transaction Matching is better at interpreting messy, real-world bank data, which reduces repetitive clean-up and keeps reconciliations moving.